onespacemedia/styleguide/README.md

 All models must define a `__str__` method in Python 3 projects, or `__unicode__` for Python 2.

 All models should define an `ordering` attribute in their `Meta` class.
-Postgresql, our preferred database, will return rows in an order that is ["unspecified"](https://www.postgresql.org/docs/9.1/static/queries-order.html) if you do not.
+Postgresql, our preferred database, will return rows in an ["unspecified"](https://www.postgresql.org/docs/9.1/static/queries-order.html) order if you do not.
 Don't rely on primary key ordering to give date-added-based ordering; this is not guaranteed.
 Implement a "date added" field and have explicit ordering on that column.

 ### About various field types